 Replacing a Shingle

 A broken shingle is unsightly.
 Worse yet, it’s a leak in the making.
-Fortunately, this repair is not too high on the difficulty scale, so it’s a candidate for DIY.
+Fortunately, this repair is not too high on the difficulty scale, so it’s a candidate for DIY small roof repairs.
 Try this five-step method:

 - Start by looking around your garage or storage building for shingles that may have been left over from the last roofing work.
 If there are none, you’ll have to buy a bundle at the lumberyard or home improvement center.
 Find the closest match to the existing shingles.